jskov/dns-filter/README.md

 This is how to (temporarily) hack/hook up the dns-filter process in Fedora so it gets used for DNS requests.

+## Running as root

+Run the service using port 53 requires it to be started as root.

+	$ DNS_FILTER_PORT_DNS=53 sudo /opt/tools/jdk-13/bin/java -jar dns-filter-$version-runner.jar

+After creating the socket on port 53, it will drop its privileges and continue as user 65534 (or what is specified in environment variable DNS_FILTER_RUN_AS)

+## Via DnsMasq

+The service can also run on unprivileged ports (does not require root), but then you must redirect the DNS traffic to the service.

+This is how I have configured it to work on Fedora 31.

 ## Stop libvirt

 Kill libvirt, which also runs dnsmasq.